-As a contribution to the forthcoming LDAC's general assembly, a flowchart of the LDAC reorganization is being proposed.
-It actually includes the various recommendations and suggestions listed previously.
+As a contribution to the forthcoming LDAC's general assembly, a flowchart of the council reorganization is being proposed.
+It actually includes the various recommendations and reflexions listed previously.

-The General Assembly would be responsible for drafting and agreeing a multi-annual strategic plan focusing on core work priorities.
+The general assembly would be responsible for drafting and agreeing a multi-annual strategic plan focusing on core priorities.

-The Working Groups would meet only once a year leaving space and time for targeted focus groups.
+The working groups would meet only once a year leaving space and time for focus groups.

-The Executive Committee would assess working groups' delivery and, if necessary, tasked them to deliver specific contribution.
+The executive committee would assess working groups' delivery and, if necessary, tasked them to deliver specific contribution.